RicBaller/RicBaller/README.md

 - 👋 Hi, I’m @RicBaller
 - 👀 I’m interested in webdevelopment, hostinginfrastructure and SaaS
+- ⭐ I'm coding in HTML, PHP, CSS, SQL and JavaScript
-- 🌱 I’m currently learning PHP and SQL
+- 🌱 I’m currently learning PHP and JavaScript
 - 📫 How to reach me: https://rbstudios.nl